アップグレード後にホーム ディレクトリのビルド番号とデータベースのビルド番号が一致しないために Confluence が起動しない

 delete from CONFVERSION where BUILDNUMBER > YOUR_HOME_DIRECTORY_BUILD_NUMBER

 If you note that the

 This suggests the schema upgrades have not completed.
-This issue can be corrected manually by reverting back the build numbers and using the atlassian.forceSchemaUpdate system property.
+This issue can be corrected manually by reverting back the build numbers and using the -Datlassian.forceSchemaUpdate system property.

-Next, the versiontag for the most recent build number should be set to null if it is not:
+versiontag field for the most recent build number should be set to null if it is not:

-PLEASE REMEMBER TO COMMIT THE CHANGES (Oracle requires the changes to be committed before they are accepted)
+Also: Please remember to COMMIT the changes (Oracle requires the changes to be committed before they are accepted)

 Finally, to force a schema upgrade apply the following system property to the instance (see Configuring System Properties for OS-specific steps): -Datlassian.forceSchemaUpdate=true

 Once these changes have been made stop all nodes before allowing a single node to start fully.
-Then confirm the build numbers now match across the database and the
+Then confirm the build numbers match across the database and the